Indian Will

-Indian Will was a well-known Native American who lived in a former settlement of the Shawnee Indians at the site of present-day Cumberland, Maryland, in the 18th century.
+Indian Will was a Native American man who lived in a former settlement of the Shawnee Indians at the site of present-day Cumberland, Maryland, in the 18th century.
 The site was abandoned by the Shawnees prior to the first white settlers arriving in the region, but 'Indian Will' stayed behind living in a cabin on the mountain side.
 Will was a local legend in his time, and he is even credited with the original ownership of the present-day Wills Creek and Wills Mountain.